Clemapfel/jluna/docs/manual.md

 | `std::condition_variable` | `Threads.Condition` | [[here]](https://en.cppreference.com/w/cpp/thread/condition_variable)
 | `std::unique_lock` | `n/a` | [[here]](https://en.cppreference.com/w/cpp/thread/unique_lock)

 Furthermore, jluna provides its own lock-like object `jluna::Mutex`, which is a simple wrapper around a Julia-side `Base.ReentrantLock`.
-It has the same usage and interface as `std::mutex`.
+It has the same usage and interface as `std::mutex`, except that it works when called both from C++ and Julia because it is (Un)Boxable.

-### Thread Safety
+### Thread-Safety

-As a general rule, any particular part of jluna is thread-safe, as long as two threads are not *modifying* the same object at the same time.
+As a general rule, any particular part of jluna is thread-safe, as long as two threads are **not modifying the same object at the same time**.

 For example, `jluna::safe_call` can be called from multiple threads, and `safe_call` itself will work.
 If both `safe_call` modify the same value, however, concurrency artifacts may occur.

 Similarly, we can freely create unrelated proxies and modify them individually.
 If we create two proxies that reference the same Julia-side variable, mutating both proxies (if they are named) at the same time will possibly trigger an error or data corruption.

-The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, all its internals that are not accessible to the user are thread-safe as of version 0.9.0.
-Any user-created object is outside of jlunas responsibility, however.
+The user is required to ensure thread-safety in these conditions, just like they would have to in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, all its internals (that are unaccessible to the user) are thread-safe as of version 0.9.0.

+Any user-created objects are outside of jlunas responsibility, however.

+Calls to C++ lambdas forwarded to the Julia state using `as_julia_function` are thread-safe to call, though if they modify they same object or if the C++-function deadlocks C++-side, artifacts will be forwarded to the Julia state.

 Notably, `Module::new_*`, `Module::create` and `Module::create_or_assign` are thread-safe.
 Each `jluna::Module` carries exactly one lock, which allows these calls to happen safely in a multi-threaded environment.
 All other functions of `jluna::Module` do not make use of this lock.
-Instead, users will be required to manually "lock" an object and manage concurrent interaction themself.
+Instead, users will be required to manually "lock" an object, and manage concurrent interaction with it, themselves.

 ### Thread-Safety in Julia